-By KIMBERLY DAVIS k.davis@nwkansas.com
+By KIMBERLY DAVIS

-Officer, dispatcher, jailer, father,
+k.davis@nwkansas.com

-husband and volunteer - just a few of the ways people will remember former Undersheriff Bert Cool - who ness forced him into the hospital this spring.
-A small handful will remember Mr. Cool, 80, as Santa Claus.
-That's right; among the many things the former detective did over the years was play Santa for the family of Sheriff Ken Badsky.
-Mr. Badsky said for time as a homicide detective.
-Mr. years, Mr. Cool and Jeanne Pachner, chief dispatcher for the county, would deliver presents to the Badskys' home in the country.
+Officer, dispatcher, jailer, father, husband and volunteer - just a few of the ways people will remember former Undersheriff Bert Cool - who retired at least three times, but kept working until illness forced him into the hospital this spring.

+A small handful will

+remember Mr. Cool, 80, as Santa Claus.
+That's right; among the many things the former detective did over the years was play Santa for the family of Sheriff years, Mr. Cool and Jeanne Pachner, chief dispatcher for the county, would deliver presents to the Badskys' home in the country.

-Mr. Badsky said he would wrap the presents and bring them to the fourth floor of the courthouse, then when the family was at church, Ms.
+Mr. Badsky said he would wrap the presents and bring them to the said Mr. Badsky, full-time jailer fourth floor of the courthouse, then when the family was at church, Ms.